bekatresh/ECE-445/notebooks/akash_notebook/akash_entries.md

 I took the lead on adding detailed information about the functionality of each subsystem and the tests that would be used to verify that the subsystem was operating as intended (R and V).

 By adding this additional information to the design document, we were able to ensure that all team members had a clear understanding of the requirements for each subsystem and the expected performance of the system as a whole.
 This allowed us to identify any potential issues or areas of improvement and make the necessary adjustments to ensure that the system would meet the requirements of the project.

+# Date: February 24
+I made significant progress in the development of the TipsyTracker system by ordering all the components needed for the PCB.
+This was a critical step in the manufacturing process, as it ensured that we had all the necessary parts to build the device.

+To ensure that all the components were of high quality and met the requirements of the project, I carefully researched and selected each part.
+This involved evaluating different vendors and comparing prices to ensure that we were getting the best value for our money.

+Once I had selected the components, I placed the order and worked closely with the team to ensure that the parts were delivered on time and in good condition.